rowgregory/HTML-Hotness/README.md

 # Prework assignment number eight called HTML Hotness.
-Assignment had us a design a web page for our favorite musical artis.
+The assignment had us design a web page for our favorite musical artist.